 Some coffee fans say that the cold brewing technique through a metal filter is the most ideal brewing process to highlight Yirgacheffe’s signature floral and citrus flavors.

-When brewing with hot water, it is important not to brew too long, or the coffee will become “over extracted,” resulting in the loss of the lighter flavors.
+When brewing with hot water, it is important not to brew too long, or the coffee will become “over-extracted,” resulting in the loss of lighter flavors.

 - Pour Over (like Chemex): Pour over coffee is a method of brewing coffee by pouring hot water over the grounds.
 The grounds are held in a coffee filter, allowing the water to drain through into a cup or container.
-Using the pour over method to brew Yirgacheffe coffee will produce a lighter bodied coffee with more intense flavor.
+Using the pour-over method to brew Yirgacheffe coffee will produce a lighter-bodied coffee with a more intense flavor.

 - Cold Brew: Cold brewing coffee involves combining coffee grounds with water and letting the grounds steep overnight, creating a concentrated brew that can be strained and served over ice.
 It is important to grind the coffee coarsely for this method.
 Using a cold brew method will illuminate the fruity elements of Yirgacheffe coffee.

 - French Press: A French press is a glass cylinder with a metal plunger and filter.
 The plunger is used to press hot water into the ground coffee while filtering.
 Using a French press to brew Yirgacheffe coffee will produce a milder flavor with a heavier body.

 Pairing Yirgacheffe Coffee

 The sweetness of Yirgacheffe coffee often means that the brew is served as a special treat.
 It pairs well when served with lighter, sweeter flavors.

 It is great as a dessert or served along with breakfast for a bright start to your morning routine.
 The most popular pairings include a fruit-forward flavor to highlight the natural accents of the Yirgacheffe.

 Some of the best flavors to pair with include: